dafna07/rsschool-cv/cv.md

 1. Butenko Ekaterina
 2. dafna.08@mail.ru
 3. My goal is to learn to program, find a good job and to travel a lot
-4. I try to learn python
+4. I try to learn python and JS
 5. -
 6. -
 7. Higher education